tspvvd/subnet-docs/README.md

 #### subnet.json (Mandatory)

 Your subnet folder must contain a `subnet.json` file that follows the schema format.
-Here's an example template based on SN1:
+Here's an example template:

 ```json
 {